tommililja/Farse/README.md

                 }
             }

-            // Simple "path" support, which can be very useful
+            // Simple "path" example, which can be very useful
             // when we just want to parse a (few) nested value(s). let! isCanceled = "subscription.isCanceled" &= bool